akirk/playground-step-library/README.md

 }
 ```

-To achieve this, we add a file `steps/helloWorldLogger.js` with the following content:
+To achieve this, we add a file `steps/helloWorldLogger.js` with the following content (executing `node bin/new-step helloWorldLogger` will give you a template):

 ```js
 customSteps.helloWorldLogger = function( step ) {